shirsi3/soc-copilot/README.md

 ## Access Points

-After setup, you can access the system using the following URLs:

 | Component              | URL                              | Description                                       |
 |------------------------|-----------------------------------|---------------------------------------------------|
 | SOC Co-Pilot Dashboard | http://localhost:8080             | Web interface for viewing enriched alerts         |